Your partner and NZ Superannuation

 Deciding to include your partner in your NZ Super

 If your partner isn’t able to get NZ Super, you may be able to include them in your NZ Super as a ‘non-qualified partner’.
-If your joint income (not counting NZ Super) in 2018 is $29,152.69 or less then it can be financially worthwhile.
+If your joint income (not counting NZ Super) is less than a certain amount it can be financially worthwhile.

 In this section